guvenk/AddAll/README.md

 Automates registration of all services in your solution.

 ### How does it work internally?

-It scans all the assemblies in your solution and registers all the services found.
-By default it will take the entry assembly and take the name until the first dot(.) comma(,) or hyphen(-) and use it as a prefix to find all assemblies in your solution.
+1. It scans all the assemblies in your solution using the string **prefix**.
+By default its your entry assembly name until the first dot(.) comma(,) or hyphen(-).
+2. Finds all defined interfaces and non-abstract classes which implements those interfaces.
+3. Registers them all to the built-in dependency injection container.

+> **_NOTE:_**  It only registers the interfaces with their implementations if they are both in the same assembly.

 ### Sample Usage:
 ```csharp